Undistraction/gitbook/variables.md

 # Variables

-Dashes are not allowed in variable names.
+Note: dashes are not allowed in variable names.